ARM-software/CMSIS_5/CMSIS/DSP/Testing/README.md

     python processTests.py BasicTests 4

 First time this script is run, it is expecting some folder and some headers.
-To create the folder, the script createDefaultFolder.sh can be used.
+To create the folders, the script createDefaultFolder.sh can be used.

-Then, before filtering desc.txt by using a C++ class, you should (at least once) parse the full file without filtering.
+Before filtering desc.txt by using a C++ class, you should (at least once) parse the full file without filtering.

 The reason is that the cmake build is not aware of the filtering and will include some source files which are not needed when filtered out.
 So those files should at least be present to allow the compilation to proceed.
-So they need to be generated at least once.
+They need to be generated at least once.

 ### Build and run the tests

-Folder Output/BasicMaths should exist
+Folder Output/BasicMaths should exist.
+For example, on windows with ArmDS:

     cd build
     make VERBOSE=1